strimzi/strimzi.github.io/_posts/2024-03-20-strimzi-kraft-migration.md

 author: paolo_patierno
 ---

-In the previous [blog post](TBD) we explored how Apache ZooKeeper is used to store Apache Kafka clusters metadata and what are the current limitations.
+In the previous [blog post](https://strimzi.io/blog/2024/03/21/kraft-migration/) we explored how Apache ZooKeeper is used to store Apache Kafka clusters metadata and what are the current limitations.
 We introduced the new KRaft protocol which allows to overcome such limitations and store metadata in Kafka itself, taking into account that the ZooKeeper support will be removed soon.
 For this reason, there is the need to migrate existing clusters from using ZooKeeper to KRaft for storing metadata.
-We also covered the overall procedure to do that.
+The overall procedure was also covered.
 The Kafka metadata migration procedure can be done without downtime, but it is not that straightforward because it requires manual configurations and several rolling updates.
 The good news is that, if your cluster is powered by Strimzi, this process is much easier, and can be driven by simply annotating your Kafka resource.
 In this blog post, we are going to show you how the Strimzi cluster operator provides a semi-automated process to run the migration easily, so that you don't need to worry about updating configurations and restarting cluster nodes.